SpongeGuy/SpongeGuy/README.md

 Hey bud.
-Student software developer, gamedev dabbler.
+I'm a student software developer and gamedev dabbler.
+Good to meet you.
 Currently working on [an experimental inventory system.](https://github.com/SpongeGuy/inventory_system)